vosslerrr/MarketDB/README.md

 ## Tutorial

+To start application, clone repo into empty directory, then build and run the main.cpp file located inside the MarketDB folder.

 ### Prerequisites

 This application requires Microsoft’s ODBC x86 driver in order to connect with the MySQL Server.
 This driver can be found at https://go.microsoft.com/fwlink/?linkid=2306655.